-Welcome to The Center for Visual Arts in Healthcare at Brigham & Women’s Hospital (CVAH@BWH).
-The Center focuses on visual arts education for healthcare workers and is the first of its kind within Brigham & Women’s Hospital.
+Welcome to the Visual Arts in Healthcare Program at Brigham & Women’s Hospital (VAH@BWH).
+This innovative program focuses on visual arts education and research for healthcare workers and is the first of its kind within Brigham & Women’s Hospital.

-The Center, based in the Department of Medicine at BWH, trains healthcare workers using visual arts methods that build essential skills of a humanistic provider, including empathy, teamwork, respect, curiosity, and cultural responsiveness.
+Based in the Department of Medicine at BWH, the program trains healthcare workers using visual arts methods that build essential skills of a humanistic provider, including empathy, teamwork, respect, curiosity, and cultural responsiveness.

 We work with healthcare teams in all stages of their career and across departments.
 The visual arts in healthcare expands clinical skills, build teams, and mitigates healthcare burnout.